In this episode/post, I’m sharing how to prepare your cross stitch project before you even start stitching.

 This can be as simple as jotting down on a piece of paper everything you need to stitch the design before you start, and making sure you have enough of it.
 There’s nothing worse than being halfway through your stitching and realising you’ve run out of a colour.

-Or if you want something a little more structured to plan your projects you can download free cross stitch planner sheets if you sign up to the newsletter or you can buy the full planner which you can personalise!
+Or if you want something a little more structured to plan your projects you can download free cross stitch planner sheets if you sign up to the newsletter or you can buy the full PDF planner which you can download and print at home!
 If you at interested in more planning tips I have a whole blog post on how to plan your projects.

 In the free planner sheets, there is room to write down a little shopping list for anything you might need for your project.